 Can dogs eat plums?
 The answer is both yes and no. While plums can provide numerous health benefits for dogs, it’s important to be aware of the potential risks associated with this fruit.

 In this article, we’ll discuss both the benefits and potential dangers of feeding plums to your dog.
 By following some simple guidelines, you can safely share this tasty fruit with your pup.

-5 Nutritional Benefits of Plums to Dogs
+5 Health Benefits of Plums for Dogs

 Are plums good for dogs?
 Yes, they are.
-If you’re wondering what makes plums great treats for dogs, here are the five health perks that pooches can reap from these juicy fruits.
+If you’re wondering what makes plums great treats for dogs, here are the five health perks pooches can reap from these juicy fruits.